-Students completing the course should have an understanding of the dynamics and complexity of business ethics.
-They should also appreciate the need for an organization to have a code of conduct, but be aware of the dangers of the informal organization having different and sometimes less desirable values.
+Students completing this course should understand the dynamics and complexity of business ethics and tangibly demonstrate this understanding by applying concepts learned to explore and problem-solve ethical controversies.
+They should also appreciate the need for an organization to have a code of conduct, but be aware of the dangers of the informal organization having different, and sometimes less desirable, values.

 Using mobile devices in online courses